Find Affordable College Courses

 173 Yearly Graduations

-The 15th most popular school in the country for visual and performing arts majors who are seeking their master's degree is University of California - Los Angeles.
+University of California - Los Angeles is the 15th most popular school in the nation for students seeking a master's degree in visual & performing arts.
 Each year, around 44,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-During the 2020-2021 academic year, 173 people received their master's degree in visual and performing arts from UCLA.
-Of these students, 57% were women and 35% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 173 people received their master's degree in visual & performing arts from UCLA.
+Around 44% of these students were from an underrepresented racial-ethnic group, and 56% were women.
+Data shows that UCLA graduates that hold this degree go on to make a median salary of $32,650.

 164 Yearly Graduations